DisCoTec/discotec.github.io/forte/README.md

 # FORTE: IFIP WG 6.1 International Conference on Formal Techniques for Distributed Objects, Components, and Systems

 FORTE is one of the three conferences of [DisCoTec](./../README.md), the International Federated Conference on Distributed Computing Techniques.

-It is sponsored by the International Federation for Information Processing (IFIP) and the European Association for Programming Languages and Systems (EAPLS).
+FORTE is sponsored by the [International Federation for Information Processing (IFIP)](https://tc6.ifip.org/wg-6-1-architectures-and-protocols-for-distributed-systems/) and the [European Association for Programming Languages and Systems (EAPLS)](https://eapls.org/).

 ## Topics of Interest